OCA/maintenance/maintenance_security/README.rst

 It also removes the assignation mail when a user with no permission is assigned to an equipment, as if not, the mail will contain a link to it.

+Additionally, it will remove the inheritance of equipment manager maintenance group by HR users (hr.group_hr_user) to further decouple the modules.
+The group can still be manually assigned to the user.

 **Table of contents**